Let Us Calculate Your Financing Options

-Before you begin any vehicle financing process, it is essential to first understand financing and to determine if it is right for you.
-Whether you consider yourself an expert or know nothing at all about financing a car, Enterprise can help prepare you for what to expect and how to get the financing for your vehicle purchase.
+Before you begin any vehicle financing process, it is essential to first understand used car financing options and to determine what is right for you.
+Whether you consider yourself an expert or know nothing at all about financing a car, Enterprise can help prepare you for what to expect and how to get the financing for used cars.

 - Negotiated Price of the Vehicle – this is the purchase price of the vehicle agreed upon by the buyer and the dealer.

 - Down Payment – an initial amount paid to reduce the amount financed.

 - Vehicle Service Contract – this is optional protection on specified mechanical and electrical components of the vehicle available for purchase to supplement any warranty coverage provided with the new or used vehicle.

 - Guaranteed Auto Protection – optional protection that pays the difference between the amount you owe on your vehicle and the amount you receive from your insurance company if the vehicle is stolen or destroyed before you have satisfied your credit obligation.

 - Amount Financed – the dollar amount of the credit that is provided to you.